Pradheon/RailgunGirlZ/README.md

 Play as Mikoto Misaka as you fight your way through Academy City's toughest foes to save the city, once again, from the enemies that aim to destory Academy City.

 # How to Play:
-Use arrow keys to move/navigate, spacebar to attack.
+Use arrow or WASD keys to move/navigate the player character, use spacebar to attack.

 # Future Content:
-More characters, character selection.
+More characters, character selection, different attacks, gacha system and more.

 Released under the Creative Commons License 3.0